tonytvo/blog-generator/content/blog/learn-how-to-learn/index.md

 - Is it important to you to know them? and if the book has not only informed you, but also enlightened you, it is necessary to seek further enlightenment by asking.

 # Note taking
+- listen with intent.
+Write a notes in a way you can understand later
+- use your own words whenever possible
+-  handwriting triumphs typing because writing by hand requires you to exert more effort and process information immediately
+-  use **capture and create**.
+Fold the paper into two columns.
+On left side, write down what you're capturing.
+On the right, write your impression of potential applications, i.e., the areas you can apply this.
   ## audio journal
   - need to do more research in this
   ## Blank sheet